Your Source For What's on Stage in the DC Area

 Based on the bestselling YA novel series by Michelle Knudsen, Evil Librarian: A New Musical brings supernatural teen romance to the stage with a clever pop-rock score and laugh-out-loud twists.
 Developed by the Landless Theatre Company, this fresh musical adventure is perfect for fans of Wicked, Mean Girls, and Buffy the Vampire Slayer.

-CrazySexyCool - The Musical
+CrazySexyCool - The TLC Musical

-CrazySexyCool - The Musical Jun 12 - Aug 9, 2026
+CrazySexyCool - The TLC Musical Jun 12 - Aug 9, 2026

 TLC blazed a trail and changed the game.
 The trio stormed the 90s music scene, not only topping the charts-but creating the look, sound, and soul of a generation.
 With their unforgettable anthems, fly dance moves, and head-turning style, Tionne "T-Boz" Watkins, Lisa "Left Eye" Lopes, and Rozonda "Chilli" Thomas defined what it meant to be women in music.
 The most successful female group of all time, they've spent over three decades breaking boundaries and empowering generations.
 Now their journey comes to the stage with the fresh, new musical CrazySexyCool.